asia-pacific-energy-research-centre/aperc-osemosys/README.md

 The APERC Toolkit for Energy Analysis and Modeling.

+## Description
+This is the package development repository.

+Are you looking to run the model?
+Head over to [this repository](https://github.com/asia-pacific-energy-research-centre/Outlook) and follow the instructions.

 ## Dependencies
-aperc_osemosys requires a number of dependencies, including pygraphviz, which can be difficult to install on Windows.

-The easiest way to install the dependencies is to use miniconda.

-1. Obtain the miniconda package
-2. Add the **conda-forge** channel `conda config --add channels conda-forge`
-3. Create a new Python environment
+_aperc-osemosys_ requires a number of dependencies.
+To install, copy and paste the following in your command line:

-    `conda create -n myenv python=3.7 networkx datapackage graphviz xlrd glpk coincbc`
+`conda create --prefix ./env python=3.7 networkx datapackage graphviz xlrd glpk`

-4. Use pip to install _aperc_osemosys_ `pip install apercem`

-## Installation
-Install _aperc_osemosys_ using pip:

-    pip install aperc-osemosys

-To upgrade _aperc_osemosys_ using pip:

-    pip install aperc-osemosys upgrade

 ## Documentation